Table Of Contents

 In addition, customer have to pay a fund provider fee, which depends on which fund you invest with, and is between 0.12% and 0.58% of the total amount invested.

-Is Moneybox safe?
+Is Moneybox Safe?

-Some users may be concerned about giving Plum access to the transactions within your bank Moneybox utilize Open Banking, which ensures that any banking data that they have of yours is fully encrypted and safe, and non Moneybox employee would ever see your login details or personal data.
+Moneybox utilize Open Banking, which ensures that any banking data that they have of yours is fully encrypted and safe, and non Moneybox employee would ever see your login details or personal data.

-It is important for anyone either new to investing (or even for experienced investors) to remember that the value of your investments can go down as well as up, and that it is always possible to end up with less than you investment.
+It is important for anyone either new to investing (or even for experienced investors) to remember that the value of your investments can go down as well as up, and that it is always possible to end up with less than your initial investment.
 Investments should be seen as a long term project, with the results accruing over years or even decades, rather than weeks or months.

 Moneybox have a rating on Trustpilot of 4.4 out of 5 – excellent, from 900 reviews.
 72% of their reviews are rated as 5 out of 5, and these reviewers praise the way it helps them save and invest through the simplicity and transparency of the app.
 Users also appear to be very happy with the communication and assistance of the customer service team.